google/earthenterprise/docs/geedocs/5.3.4/raw_sources/answer/fusionAdministration/confTaskRulesForFusionPerf.rst.txt

       .. rubric:: Retry Failed tasks

-      Users can configure Fusion to retry tasks that fail, which allows Fusion to handle intermittent failures gracefully.
+      Users can configure Fusion to retry tasks that fail, which allows Fusion to recover from intermittent failures.
       This feature is disabled by default.
       To enable it, set the following parameters in ``/gevol/assets/.config/misc.xml``: